jimmyjohnjr1203/paper_picture_optimizer/README.md

 # paper_picture_optimizer
 Takes pictures of paper on a black surface (not required but helps) and optimizes it for reading by cropping, adjusting the brightness, and adjusting the contrast.
-Also renames the file FOLDER_NAME_page1 for however many pictures are in folder (It doesn't rename files).
+Also renames the file FOLDERNAME_page1 for however many pictures are in folder or ORIGINALFILENAME_optimized.ORIGINALENDING if you chose a file.

 # Instructions
 1) Run the .py file